HOOLIGANISM

 2011 Royal College Colombo vs Isipathana College Colombo, Schools Rugby match at Royal Sports Complex

-Play was suspended several times owing to spectators throwing objects to the field.
+Play was suspended several times owing to spectators throwing objects onto the field.

 2012 68th Bradby Shield encounter, 1st leg Royal College Colombo vs Trinity College Kandy, Schools Rugby match at Royal Sports Complex

 Minutes before the half time, a section of the spectators who were jeering after a refereeing decision started directing their abuse at the Referee while throwing plastic bottles onto the field.
 The referee along with his assistant referees walked off the field.
 There was an argument taking place between officials from the two schools while play was suspended.
-The game was nearly called off with crowd getting restless.
-However play commenced almost after a fifteen minutes break.
+The game was nearly called off with the crowd getting restless.
+However, play commenced almost after a fifteen-minute break.

 2013 84th Annual Battle of the Maroon between Ananda College Colombo vs Nalanda College Colombo, Schools Cricket Big Match at Colombo SSC